owlbarn/tutorial/book/case-recommender/README.md

 Refer to [@7462177] [@7840682]

+This chapter should be a popular version of the paper contents.
+Do not worry about OCaml code for now.

 ## Architecture {#arch}

 At the core, Kvasir implements an LSA-based index and search service, and its architecture can be divided into two subsystems as \textit{frontend} and \textit{backend}.
 Figure \ref{fig:general} illustrates the general workflow and internal design of the system.
 The frontend is currently implemented as a lightweight extension in Chrome browser.
 The browser extension only sends the page URL back to the KServer whenever a new tab/window is created.
 The KServer running at the backend retrieves the content of the given URL then responds with the most relevant documents in a database.
 The results are formatted into JSON strings.
 The extension presents the results in a friendly way on the page being browsed.
 From user perspective, a user only interacts with the frontend by checking the list of recommendations that may interest him.